 The dashboards engine enables you to create an unlimited number of custom reports.
-Combine chart, table, chronogram, KPI, and KPI group widgets in dashboards to create your own reports.
+Combine nine different widgets (including tables and charts) to create your own reports.
 Dashboards can also roll up data from multiple XL devices.

-The settings menu allows you to configure and adapts XL to your application.
+The settings menu facilitates configuring and adapting XL to your application.
 The nuts and bolts of this console are covered in the Configure XL Guide.